A computer as a home media center

 This is pretty much straightforward

 You might want to install additional packages like kodi-imagedecoder-raw, kodi-vfs-libarchive, kodi-peripheral-joystick, kodi-pvr-iptvsimple, and so on.
-Just do aptitude search kodi and see what packages are available and what might look interesting.
+Just do apt search kodi and see what packages are available and what might look interesting.

 lightdm is a standalone login manager, and can be configured easily to accomplish both tasks.